darkzone23/docs/docs/community/StackShift/StackShift.md

 ---
 title: StackShift
-description: Unlock Your Web3 Potential with the Celo StackShift Program.
+description: Unlock Your Web3 Potential with the Celo StackShift Program..
 ---

 # 🎓 StackShift